vatri/Google-Drive-Bundle/README.md

 # Google-Drive-Bundle

 Google Drive API Bundle for Symfony 4

 # Features

-- Authorize user via Google API
+- Authorize via Google API
+- Manage Google Drive files and folders
   - Create a folder (recursively)
   - Check if a folder exists
   - Delete a file
   - List files
   - Copy a file to specific directory
   - Upload a file
   - Add "starred" flag to a file/folder

 Installation
 ============